Print

 Instructions

-1. Prep: Preheat the oven to 450 degrees F. Gather & prep all ingredients according to Ingredients List, above.Ribollita soup ingredients arranged on a creamy white textured surface: carrots, celery, yellow onion, dried Italian seasoning, white wine, whole peeled tomatoes, low-sodium vegetable stock or broth, garlic, bay leaves, fresh rosemary, fresh sage, fresh thyme, sourdough bread, cannellini beans, & kale.
+1. Prep: Preheat the oven to 450 degrees F. Gather and prep all ingredients according to Ingredients List, above.Ribollita soup ingredients arranged on a creamy white textured surface: carrots, celery, yellow onion, dried Italian seasoning, white wine, whole peeled tomatoes, low-sodium vegetable stock or broth, garlic, bay leaves, fresh rosemary, fresh sage, fresh thyme, sourdough bread, cannellini beans, & kale.

-2. Cook the aromatics: Add 4 tablespoons (1/4 cup) of the olive oil to a large, heavy-bottomed pot or Dutch oven (at least 5-qt capacity) over medium heat.
-Once hot, add in the carrot, celery, & onion.
-Season with 1 teaspoon kosher salt & ground black pepper as desired.
+2. Cook the aromatics: Add 4 tablespoons (¼ cup) of the olive oil to a large, heavy-bottomed pot or Dutch oven (at least 5-qt capacity) over medium heat.
+Once hot, add in the carrot, celery, and onion.
+Season with 1 teaspoon kosher salt and ground black pepper as desired.
 Stir to combine.
 Cook, stirring occasionally, until the veggies have softened slightly, 6-8 minutes.
 Add the Italian seasoning, stirring to combine.
 Toast until fragrant, 1-2 minutes.
 Deglaze the pot by slowly pouring in the white wine, using a wooden spoon to scrape up any browned bits that have formed on the bottom of the pan.
 Let the wine simmer, reducing by half.
 How to make Ribollita soup, step 2: Cook the aromatics.
 Softened carrots, celery, onion seasoned with Italian seasoning & deglazed with white wine fill a white Staub cocotte.

-3. Build the ribollita: Add the whole peeled tomatoes, vegetable stock or broth, garlic, bay leaves, fresh herbs, & parmesan rind (if using) to the pot.
+3. Build the ribollita: Add the whole peeled tomatoes, vegetable stock or broth, garlic, bay leaves, fresh herbs, and parmesan rind (if using) to the pot.
 Stir to combine, using a wooden spoon to roughly break up the whole tomatoes.
-Season with 1 teaspoon kosher salt & additional ground black pepper as desired.
+Season with 1 teaspoon kosher salt and additional ground black pepper as desired.
 Increase the heat to medium-high to bring the mixture to a boil.
 Once boiling, reduce heat to maintain a steady simmer.
 Partially cover the pot (place the lid on the pot such that it’s just partially covered, allowing some steam to escape as the soup cooks) & simmer for 20 minutes.Ribollita soup broth fills a white Stab cocotte.
 Garlic, bay leaves, parmesan rind, & fresh herbs have been added to the broth to flavor.
 The cocotte sits atop a creamy white textured surface.

 4. Toast the bread: Meanwhile, as the soup simmers, toast the bread.
 Place 2/3 of the torn bread on a large baking sheet.
 Drizzle with the remaining 2 tablespoons olive oil.
-Season with a good pinch of kosher salt & ground black pepper.
+Season with a good pinch of kosher salt and ground black pepper.
 Toss to coat well, arranging the seasoned bread in an even layer across the baking sheet.
-Transfer to the oven & toast 10-12 minutes, until golden brown.
-Remove from the oven & set aside for serving.
+Transfer to the oven and toast 10-12 minutes, until golden brown.
+Remove from the oven and set aside for serving.
 Homemade parmesan sourdough breadcrumbs arranged atop a baking sheet lined with parchment paper.
 The baking sheet sits atop a creamy white textured surface.

 6. Serve immediately: Portion the ribollita into soup bowls, topping with a good handful of the toasted bread cubes.
-Finish with a generous drizzle of extra virgin olive oil & a sprinkling of grated parmesan.
+Finish with a generous drizzle of extra virgin olive oil and a sprinkling of grated parmesan.
 Enjoy!Two soup bowls filled with ribollita soup sit atop a creamy white textured surface.
 The soup has been garnished with homemade parmesan sourdough breadcrumbs, parmesan cheese, ground black pepper, and fresh herbs.
 A creamy white linen napkin, two silver spoons, and a small pinch bowl filled with micro greens rest alongside the bowl of soup at center.

 Notes

-• Parmesan rind: A parmesan rind is the tough outer edge of a wheel of Parmigiano Reggiano, & it’s my absolute favorite soup season secret.
+• Parmesan rind: A parmesan rind is the tough outer edge of a wheel of Parmigiano Reggiano, and it’s my absolute favorite soup season secret.
 Toss a parmesan rind into any cozy soup you make this cold-weather season; as it simmers, it infuses a rich, parmesan-y flavor into the broth.
-It’s an easy way to add an extra depth of flavor to soups, stews, & sauces, especially when the recipe comes together quickly.
+It’s an easy way to add an extra depth of flavor to soups, stews, and sauces, especially when the recipe comes together quickly.
 Parmesan rinds are usually sold at cheese shops or grocery stores with a more curated cheese selection (I buy mine at Whole Foods).
 Store them in your freezer all soup season long!

-• Storage, Reheating, & Freezing:
+• Storage, Reheating, and Freezing:

 • Freezer Instructions: This ribollita soup is also incredibly freezer-friendly.
 Transfer the cooled soup to a freezer container or divide between multiple freezer containers for smaller portions.
 Freeze for up to 3 months.
 To thaw, place the frozen tomato soup in the refrigerator overnight or submerge the freezer container in room temperature water for a quicker thaw.
 Easily reheat on the stovetop.